alexolivas/atlas-api/README.md

 $ vi .env
 ```

 Populate it with the following environment variables, generate the SECRET_KEY with a tool like 1password: 50 characters.
 It is important that these variables exist so that the application can run.
+NOTE: The ALLOWED_HOSTS variable must be a comma separated lists if there are multiple hosts e.g. 'localhost', '127.0.0.1'
 ```
 SECRET_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 DEBUG=True
 DATABASE_URL='postgres://<POSTGRES_USER>:<POSTGRES_PASSWORD>@localhost:5432/<POSTGRES_DB>'
-ALLOWED_HOSTS=['*']
+ALLOWED_HOSTS='*'
 CORS_ORIGIN_WHITELIST='*'
 ```